siusoon/Throb/README.md

 - Pick one and then display in red, rotating clockwise by using the 4 strokes
 - Set a 'timer' to save a snapshot of the screen for printing (generate the image in the Download folder)
-- Need to run the node application to detect if any new images are generated then it will send intruction to a printer command `Throb_print(print).js`
+- Need to run the node application to detect if any new images are generated then it will send intruction to a printer command `node Throb_print(print).js`
-- The EPSON printer will print out the snapshot of the generated image
+- The EPSON printer will print out the snapshot of the generated image (need to set the default resolution and server default via `localhost:631`

 # Throb (2018) - Screensaver on Mac